 Here comes the summer.
 And in Devon, that means you’ll be hitting the seaside as often as possible – and getting on a SUP, or stand up paddle board, has become a big part of the summer experience.
 In fact inflatable paddle boards can be picked up for some great prices these days.

 If you’ve been watching the proliferation of stand up paddle boards in Devon over the past few years, you might be considering buying one….
-They’re pretty easy to ride, and mean that you can go and explore offshore that little bit more.
+They’re pretty easy to ride, and that means you can go and explore offshore that little bit more.

 But, which is the best inflatable stand up paddleboard to buy?
 Can you get a good iSUP on a budget?

 First up, a quick buyers guide to help you understand what to keep an eye out for when checking your potential SUP purchase.

 What to look for when buying a SUP

 Your typical inflatable stand up paddleboard will come in at anywhere between 9 foot to 12 foot (or more).